 How can I pay at the Museum?

-We also accept US dollars.
-Please note that we are unable to change the exchange rate on a daily basis and will only adjust this once or twice through the summer, or if fluctuations are particularly large.
+Pounds Sterling (GBP), US Dollars (USD) or Euros are all accepted.
+Please be aware that we cannot take any marked/ripped dollars or euros as the bank will not accept these.
+Please also note that we are unable to change the exchange rate on a daily basis and will only adjust this once or twice through the summer, or if fluctuations are particularly large.
 We will try to offer a reasonable rate while ensuring that we can cover our costs.

 Can I take photographs in the Museum?

 You are welcome to take flash-free photographs for non-commercial purposes throughout the Museum and Cartmell Cottage.
 Commercial photography is not permitted except with the express permission of the Museum Manager.

 Can I buy souvenirs at the Museum?

 Yes, we have a gift shop offering some interesting and unique items.
 There are several souvenir shops in Stanley, so we focus on stocking goods made in the Falkland Islands.

 Falklands Collectibles can be found within the museum grounds.
 They offer coins, stamps, first day covers and much, much more!